Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Conclusion

 \section{Conclusion}

-In this paper, we prove theorems to investigate the divergences in flow-based models.
-Based on these theorems, we answer the question of why cannot sample out OOD data from two perspectives.
-We observe the normality of ID representations and OOD representations in flow-based model for a wide range of problems.
-Our theoretical analysis and key observation inspire us to perform GAD by KL divergence.
-We decompose the KL divergence further to improve our method and support PAD as well.
-Experimental results demonstrate our method can achieve very strong AUROC for all GAD problems and robust against data manipulations.
-On the contrary, the SOTA GAD method performs not better than random guessing for challenging problems and can be attacked by data manipulation in almost all cases.
-For PAD, our method also outperforms the baseline.
+In this paper, we prove theorems to investigate KL divergences in flow-based models.
+We observe the normality of ID and OOD representations in flow-based model for a wide range of problems.
+Based on our analysis, we explain why we cannot sample OOD data from flow-based model from two perspectives.
+We propose leveraging KL divergence for OOD detection.
+We further decompose the KL divergence to leverage the last-scale KL divergence of Glow model.
+Furthermore, we split representations into groups to leverage group-wise KL divergence as the final OOD detection criterion.
+Experimental results have demonstrated the effectiveness and robustness of our method.

 \ifCLASSOPTIONcaptionsoff

 \fi